Observations in TNG: "Data's Day"

 The transition in TNG-R.

-Both Keiko O'Brien and the O'Briens' quarters appear for the first time in this episode.
+Both Keiko O'Brien and the O'Briens' quarters debut in this episode.
 Two pieces of set decoration in the quarters have appeared before.
 The black and blue vase in the background was originally part of Kivas Fajo's collection in "The Most Toys" but also appeared in several Enterprise-D crew members' quarters.
 The framed kimono to the left of Keiko was earlier seen in Dr. Noonien Soong's lab in "Brothers".
+The wrinkled wall decoration also appeared in "Brothers".

 "The Most Toys"